sukritgupta/Algorithms/Linked-List/Reverse-linkedList.md

 ---

 ## Approach
-- Make the previous node, next of current node.
+- "Make the previous node, next of current node.
+- For recursive, iterate till end and get new node, head->next->next=head;"
 ---

 ## Algorithm